-Roompact®
+Roompact

-Roompact® is our department's system for managing the learning experience in the residence halls.
+Roompact is our department's system for managing the learning experience in the residence halls.
 Residents will primarily use two features of this system.
 On the left-hand navigation menu there is a Resources tab.
 This is where you can find many documents and links that may be helpful.
-Examples are links to the care referral form if you are trying to help a friend or a link to the laundry work order form.
+Examples include a link to the care referral form if you are trying to help a friend or a link to the laundry work order form.

 You will also use this system to complete the Shared-Living Agreements for your room and/or suite.

-Instructions for completing Shared Living Agreements can be found in the resources section of Roompact[®]
+Instructions for completing Shared Living Agreements can be found at https://bit.ly/How-To-SLA.